IbrahimaST/old-personal-website/README.md

 development, UI/UX design, and software engineering.</p>

 <p align="center">
-  Introducing my W.A.Y. – a dynamic portfolio website showcasing "Ibrahima Toure" as both a person and a programmer.
+  Introducing my W.A.Y. – a dynamic portfolio website showcasing who I am as a person and a programmer.
 Using front-end development, I highlight my achievements, interests in computer science, and fun facts like my favorite foods.
-  Through HTML, CSS, and JavaScript, the site features multiple pages linked via a navigation bar or buttons, offering insight into my personality, abilities, and accomplishments such as “About”, “Projects”, and “Skills + Experience”.
-  With a clean, modern aesthetic and intuitive layout, this website provides recruiters with an experiential view of my skills and experiences.
+  Through HTML, CSS, and JavaScript, the site features multiple pages linked via a navigation bar, offering insight into my personality, abilities, and accomplishments such as “About”, “Projects”, and “Skills + Experience”.
+With a clean, particular aesthetic and layout, my website provides users with a clear view of my skills and experiences.
 </p>

-<span align="center"><a href="[github.com/IBRAH](https://ibrahimast.github.io/IbrahimaST/)" target="_blank">Explore my webpage for a glimpse into my world.</a></span>
+<p align="center"><a href="[github.com/IBRAH](https://ibrahimast.github.io/IbrahimaST/)" target="_blank">Explore my webpage for a glimpse into my world.</a></p>